NavyaG-lab/Tech-writer/style_guide.md

   ```

 Exceptions:
-- Using an existing well-tesed method requires adding a new dependency.
+- Using an existing well-tested method requires adding a new dependency.
 If such method is pretty simple, reimplementing it is better than adding a dependency.
 But remember to test it.
 - The existing method is not optimized for our usage and is too slow.
 But benchmark it first, avoid premature optimization.